NeuroMetrix (NASDAQ:NURO) Receives New Coverage from Analysts at StockNews.com

 Institutional Trading of NeuroMetrix

-A number of institutional investors have recently bought and sold shares of the company.
-Renaissance Technologies LLC boosted its position in NeuroMetrix by 30.7% during the fourth quarter.
-Renaissance Technologies LLC now owns 36,854 shares of the medical device company’s stock valued at $55,000 after acquiring an additional 8,654 shares during the last quarter.
+A number of large investors have recently added to or reduced their stakes in NURO.
+Renaissance Technologies LLC boosted its stake in NeuroMetrix by 30.7% during the fourth quarter.
+Renaissance Technologies LLC now owns 36,854 shares of the medical device company’s stock worth $55,000 after acquiring an additional 8,654 shares in the last quarter.
 Millennium Management LLC boosted its position in NeuroMetrix by 102.3% during the fourth quarter.
-Millennium Management LLC now owns 20,530 shares of the medical device company’s stock valued at $30,000 after acquiring an additional 10,384 shares during the last quarter.
+Millennium Management LLC now owns 20,530 shares of the medical device company’s stock worth $30,000 after purchasing an additional 10,384 shares during the period.
 Citadel Advisors LLC boosted its position in NeuroMetrix by 44.3% during the third quarter.
-Citadel Advisors LLC now owns 34,699 shares of the medical device company’s stock valued at $97,000 after acquiring an additional 10,652 shares during the last quarter.
-Northern Trust Corp acquired a new position in shares of NeuroMetrix during the second quarter valued at about $41,000.
-Finally, Virtu Financial LLC acquired a new position in shares of NeuroMetrix during the first quarter valued at about $78,000.
-Institutional investors own 5.07% of the company’s stock.
+Citadel Advisors LLC now owns 34,699 shares of the medical device company’s stock worth $97,000 after purchasing an additional 10,652 shares during the period.
+Northern Trust Corp bought a new position in NeuroMetrix during the second quarter worth about $41,000.
+Finally, Virtu Financial LLC bought a new position in shares of NeuroMetrix in the first quarter valued at approximately $78,000.
+Institutional investors and hedge funds own 5.07% of the company’s stock.

 About NeuroMetrix